 Individuals from different ethnic backgrounds may differ in enzyme content, which is critical to metabolic processes.
 This why products may work in some global markets but not others.

-As the chart illustrates, the severity of the condition also plays a role in recommended dosage.
+As the chart illustrates, the severity of the health issue also plays a role in recommended dosage.
 An individual with severe, chronic pain may require a higher dosage than an individual who is looking for more restful sleep.
 Be sure to talk to your doctor to determine the right amount of CBD you should be taking.

 A person’s physical size and body weight must be factored into dosing consideration.
 Although our chart gives you a recommended dose based on your size, you can decide if you need to take more or less without the worry of harsh side effects.